+It's been around for thousands of years and nowadays cotton is one of the most commonly used fabrics in clothes and textiles.
+Think of your own fashion staples and casual constants, and you probably won't be surprised that over half the clothes bought in the UK are made from cotton.
 But not all cotton is created equal.
 Non-organic cotton has even been awarded the disreputable title of 'world's dirtiest crop'.
 According to the Soil Association, the UK's leading organic food and farming charity, organic is the only cultivating system that eliminates damaging farming practices and highly toxic substances from the environment.
 Instead, organic farming works holistically, providing long-term benefits for people, communities and our planet - and that goes for growing organic cotton.

+Cotton is a thirsty crop.
+Yet, shortage of water has been identified as one of the top ten risks facing society globally.
+It doesn't help that conventional cotton tends to be grown in countries already facing water shortages.
 But organically grown cotton makes the world of difference by using up to 91% less water than conventionally grown cotton, significantly reducing water wastage and environmental impact.
 Buying a certified organic cotton T-shirt instead of a non-organic one would save an astonishing 2,457 litres of water.
 And because most organic cotton is grown in areas that experience rainfall, farmers don't have to take water from the ground, relieving pressure on local water supplies.

 Better still, because organic farmers use natural methods like composting and work with nature to grow cotton, they build healthy soils that store carbon and help combat climate change.
 Healthy soil also acts like a sponge, soaking up water during flooding and holding on to it for longer during droughts.
 Organic cotton even emits up to 46% less greenhouse gas than non-organic cotton.